GeNovae/banking-activity-simulator/README.md

-# Bank Fraud Simulation System Using Markov Chains
+# Bank Fraud Simulation System Using Generative AI and Markov Chains

 This README provides a comprehensive overview of the bank fraud simulation system using Markov chains, designed to model both legitimate and fraudulent user behaviors within a financial environment.
 It also includes scripts for clustering analysis and feature evaluation using machine learning techniques.